 This is Slovakia’s national dish – so if you can only try one Slovak food, make it this one!
-Bryndzové refers to the high-quality, creamy, soft, locally produced sheep cheese that is unique to Slovakia.
-Although this type of cheese is also produced in neighboring countries, each country has its own special recipe, and Slovaks are especially proud of theirs.
-The cheese is served on top of halušky, or potato dumplings, very similar to Italian gnocchi.
-Finally, to create the best possible combination, pieces of smoked bacon and sausage are typically sprinkled on top.
+Bryndzové refers to the high-quality, creamy, soft, locally produced sheep’s cheese that is unique to Slovakia.
+Although this type of cheese is also produced in neighbouring countries, each has its own special recipe, and Slovaks are especially proud of theirs.
+The cheese is served on top of halušky, or potato dumplings, which are very similar to Italian gnocchi.
+Finally, to create the best possible combination, pieces of smoked bacon and sausage can be sprinkled on top.

-Cabbage soup makes an appearance at every traditional Christmas dinner, but is also enjoyed year round as an appetizer before the main meal.
-Sauerkraut is mixed into a creamy base with boiled potatoes, mushrooms, chopped ham, paprika, black pepper, and garlic.
-The soup is served warm, and together with freshly baked bread it is very filling on its own.
+Cabbage soup makes an appearance at every traditional Christmas dinner, but is also enjoyed year round as an appetiser before the main meal.
+Sauerkraut is mixed into a creamy base with boiled potatoes, mushrooms, chopped ham, paprika, black pepper and garlic.
+The soup is served warm, and when eaten with freshly baked bread it is very filling.

 Here’s another food that takes on a variety of modifications in many Central and Eastern European countries.
-In Slovakia, it usually consists of beef, onions, potatoes, peppers, tomatoes, garlic, and a spice mixture.
+In Slovakia, it usually consists of beef, onions, potatoes, peppers, tomatoes, garlic and a spice mixture.
 This food is very popular at sporting events and is often cooked in a cauldron over an open fire.
-You can find goulash soup next to the courts at a tennis tournament or at the finish line of a 5K race.
+You can find goulash soup next to the courts at a tennis tournament, or at the finish line of a 5K race.
 The intoxicating smell lures you in as the soup cooks for several hours.
-The perfect way to get your energy back after skiing at Jasná Nízke Tatry.

 Allow the inner child in you to shine through as you enjoy this thoroughly unhealthy but thoroughly delicious treat.
-The only way to eat this dish is accompanied by a velký pivo, or large beer, or perhaps even two.
-This dish is perfect after having spent hours paddling down the Hron River or descending a challenging trail in the Tatras.
-The type of cheese used is typically Edam, and pickles often accompany this dish to embellish the salty flavors.
+The only way to eat this dish is accompanied by a velký pivo (large beer), or perhaps even two.
+It’s the perfect food after spending hours paddling down the Hron river or descending a challenging trail in the Tatras.
+The type of cheese used is typically Edam, and pickles are often served to accompany this dish.

-Pork as made popular by Wiener schnitzel, or fried pork from Vienna.
 Just as in Austria, you will find different varieties of schnitzel on the menu at almost every restaurant.
-A thin slice of pork is first tenderized and then fried with bread crumbs.
-A mayonnaise-based potato salad is often served as the side dish.
+A thin slice of pork is first tenderised and then fried with breadcrumbs.
+A mayonnaise-based potato salad is often served as a side dish.
 If you want to take your schnitzel experience up a notch, order bačovský rezeň, which is schnitzel topped with ham and melted cheese.

-These are often given to schoolchildren as an after school snack, but are also served a side dish or an accompaniment to soup.
-The best potato pancakes are fried in good quality oil and are crunchy on the outside but are gooey on the inside.
-They should be eaten warm with sour cream, kefir, or soured milk.
+These are often given to schoolchildren as an after-school snack, but they are also served as a side dish or an accompaniment to soup.
+The best potato pancakes are fried in good quality oil and are crunchy on the outside but gooey on the inside.
+They should be eaten warm with sour cream, kefir or soured milk.

 Funnel cakes are amazing in winter, served warm at a Christmas market with a mug of mulled wine.
-The sugar and cinnamon melt delicately in your mouth, and the cake gives you energy to spend hours walking in Bratislava’s Old Town.
-But recently Slovaks have adapted the funnel cake to include a summer variety – one that is served with vanilla ice cream stuffed inside.
-Now you can enjoy this Slovak traditional dessert year round!
+The sugar and cinnamon melt delicately in your mouth, and the cake gives you the energy you need to spend hours exploring.
+But Slovaks have recently adapted the funnel cake to include a summer variety – one that is served with vanilla ice cream stuffed inside.
+Now you can enjoy this traditional Slovak dessert year-round!

-The dessert version of pancakes!
-These are really just crêpes…with all sorts of lovely fillings.
-The doughy crêpes are thin and melt in your mouth when served warm and layered with homemade apricot jam.
-Strawberry jam, hazelnut spread, powdered sugar, and cinnamon are other popular accompaniments.
-The perfect way to end a meal on a balmy afternoon in Košice.
+Slovenske palacinky are thin crêpes with all sorts of lovely fillings.
+They melt in your mouth when served warm and layered with home-made apricot jam.
+Strawberry jam, hazelnut spread, powdered sugar and cinnamon are other popular accompaniments.
+It’s the perfect way to end a meal.